Landrewvr/your-id/README.md

 # Your id

+The Your-ID application is a full-stack solution designed to help operators efficiently store, manage, and process user data with the ultimate goal of generating customized ID cards.
+Here's a detailed description of its functionality:

+## Purpose

+The application is intended to streamline the workflow for organizations that need to create ID cards for their members, employees, or clients.
+Typical use cases include:

+- Employee ID management for companies.
+- Membership cards for clubs or organizations.
+- Student IDs for schools or universities.

+# Monorepo

 This monorepo contains the codebase for a full-stack application built with **Angular**, **Node.js**, **Express**, and **MongoDB**, and uses **Docker** for containerization.

 ## Project Structure